Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Methodology

-\textbf{Semantics-Guided Encoder-Decoder Network.} As illustrated in Fig.~\ref{fig:ed_arch}, the Semantics-Guided Encoder-Decoder Network (SGED) is designed to deeply integrate visual and textual modalities for underwater image restoration.
-It follows an encoder–bottleneck–decoder architecture, where the encoder extracts hierarchical visual features, the bottleneck dynamically fuses visual and textual information, and the decoder progressively reconstructs the enhanced image.
-The core innovation lies in the bottleneck layer, where we introduce the \textit{Cross-Attention FiLM Module (CFM)} to achieve fine-grained semantic integration and adaptive feature modulation.
+\textbf{Semantics-Guided Encoder-Decoder Network.} As illustrated in Fig.~\ref{fig:ed_arch}, the Semantics-Guided Encoder-Decoder Network (SGEDN) is designed to integrate visual and textual modalities for underwater image restoration.
+It follows an encoder-bottleneck-decoder architecture, where the encoder extracts hierarchical visual features, the bottleneck dynamically fuses visual and textual information, and the decoder progressively reconstructs the enhanced image.
+The core innovation lies in the bottleneck, where we introduce a \textit{Cross-Attention FiLM Module (CFM)} to achieve fine-grained semantic integration and adaptive feature modulation.

-The encoder processes the input image through a sequence of Transformer-Conv layers, which are designed to capture both local and global features:
+The encoder processes the input image through a sequence of Transformer-Conv layers, which are designed to capture both global and local features:

-where ${Conv}_D(\cdot)$ consists of two consecutive $3 \times 3$ convolutional layers, each followed by Batch Normalization and ReLU activation, and $T_{AST}(\cdot)$ denotes the axial self-attention mechanism~\cite{ccmsrnet}.
-This combination ensures efficient extraction of both spatial details and global contextual information, which are essential for handling the complex degradations in underwater images.
-The encoded image features $F^{'}{img}$ are then fused with the aligned text features $F^{'}{text}$, obtained from the Cross-Modal Text Aligner, through a cross-modal Fuse module based on multi-head cross-attention:
+where ${Conv}_D(\cdot)$ consists of two consecutive $3 \times 3$ convolutional layers, each of which is followed by Batch Normalization and ReLU activation, and $T_{AST}(\cdot)$ denotes the axial self-attention mechanism~\cite{ccmsrnet}.
+This combination ensures effective extraction of both spatial details and global contextual information, which are essential for handling the complex degradations in underwater images.

+The encoded image features $F^{'}_{img}$ are then fused with the aligned text features $F^{'}_{text}$, obtained from the Cross-Modal Text Aligner, through a cross-modal fuse module based on multi-head cross-attention:

 where $CA(\cdot)$ denotes the multi-head cross-attention operation, which leverages image features as queries and text features as keys and values to inject semantic information into the visual representation.
-The fused representation is passed through a residual connection followed by layer normalization to preserve original visual context while injecting semantic information.
+The fused features are passed through a residual connection followed by layer normalization to preserve original visual context while injecting semantic information.